venkatasivareddyiot/Django-Documnetation/README.md

 ## **App Creation in Project**
 * Create a new App in Project
 	```
-	D:\Satheesh\MyPractice\College>python manage.py startapp appname(Students)
+	D:\Shiva-Venkat\MyPractice\myproject>python manage.py startapp appname(myapp)
-	D:\Satheesh\MyPractice\College>python manage.py runserver
+	D:\Shiva-Venkat\MyPractice\myproject>python manage.py runserver
 	localhost:8000/
 	it is localhost address --> http://127.0.0.1:8000/
 <img src='app.PNG' alt='app' />

 ## **urls.py :**
-* we have defaultly urls.py in  our created project(College) but we dont have urls.py in our own app so we should create new file with name urls.py in our own App(Students).
+* we have defaultly urls.py in  our created project(myproject) but we dont have urls.py in our own app so we should create new file with name urls.py in our own App(myapp).
 * Now we find the Students App in our project(College).
-* Now goto Students app folder and create "urls.py" file and add like this
+* Now goto myapp folder and create "urls.py" file and add like this

   	```
 	from django.urls import path
-	from Students import views
+	from myapp import views
 	urlpatterns=[
 		path('index/',views.index,name="index"),

 	]

-> _NOTE:_ here i am importing views from Students app and mentioned one path because,if we browse localhost:8000/Students/index then it goes to views part index function and gives return template as a output.
+> _NOTE:_ here i am importing views from myapp and mentioned one path because,if we browse localhost:8000/myapp/index then it goes to views part index function and gives return template as a output.

-* goto (Students/views.py file) Students folder open views.py file and add like this.
+* goto (myapp/views.py file) myapp folder open views.py file and add like this.
 	```

 	from django.shortcuts import render
 	from django.http import HttpResponse
 	def index(request):
 			return HttpResponse("<h2>Hello World</h2>")
 * Create a function index in the views.py file.
-This function will be mapped from the Students/urls.py file.
+This function will be mapped from the myapp/urls.py file.

 > **_NOTE:_** import HttpResponse from http package and defining the function index.